Kyle01/Coinspace/README.md

   * Databases are managed by PostgresSQL

 * Frontend:
-  * The front end and UI are implemented using React/Redux and JavaScript..
+  * The front end and UI are implemented using React/Redux and JavaScript.
   * The back-end uses SQL queries for filtering data and front end uses VanillaDOM manipulation.
-  * The webpage designing was done using css and scss and icons were used from coinbase.com
+  * The webpage design was done using css and scss.
+Icons and logos were used from coinbase.com

 * Other technologies:
   * Jbuilder